 AutoFS is a client-side service that allows automounting of filesystems, even for nonprivileged users.
 AutoFS is composed of the autofs kernel module that monitors specific directories for attempts to access them; in this case, the kernel module signals the automount userspace daemon, which mounts the directory when it needs to be accessed and unmounts it when is no longer accessed.
 Mounts managed by AutoFS should not be mounted/unmounted manually or via /etc/fstab, to avoid inconsistencies.

-AutoFS configuration files /etc/sysconfig/autofs AutoFS configurat AutoFS configuration file. /etc/auto.master Master map file for AutoFS.
-Each line is an indirect map, and each map file stores the configuration for the automounting of the subdirectory.
-The -hosts map tells AutoFS to mount/unmount automatically any export from the NFS server nfsserver when the directory /net/nfsserver/ is accessed. mount point /net /- /misc /home map -hosts /etc/auto.direct /etc/auto.misc /etc/auto.home optionstimeout=60
+Αι toFS configuration n files /etc/sysconfig/autofs AutoFS configurati ion file. /etc/auto.master automounting of t The -hosts map t irect map, and each he subdirectory. ells AutoFS to mount map file stores the configuration for the t/unmount automatically any export from the NFS mount point /net /- /misc /home map -hosts /etc/auto.direct /etc/auto.misc /etc/auto.home

-AutoFS map files /etc/auto.direct Direct map Direct map file for automounting of a NFS share. dir /mydir filesystem nfsserver1.foo.org:/myshare /etc/auto.misc Indirect map file for automounting of directory /misc. subdir public cd options -ro,soft,intr -fstype=iso9660,ro,nosuid,nodev filesystem ftp.example.org:/pub :/dev/cdrom /etc/auto.home Indirect map file for automounting of directory $/ \texttt{home}$ on a NFS share.
+AutoFS map files /etc/auto.direct Direct map Direct map file for automounting of a NFS share. dir /mydir filesystem nfsserver1.foo.org:/myshare /etc/auto.misc Indirect ma Indirect map file for automounting of directory /misc. subdir public cd options -ro,soft,intr -fstype=iso9660,ro,nosuid,nodev filesystem ftp.example.org:/pub :/dev/cdrom /etc/auto.home The wildc Indirect map file for automounting of directory /home on a NFS share.
 The \star wildcard matches any subdirectory the system attempts to access, and the $\&$ variable takes the value of the match. subdir options -rw,soft,intr filesystem nfsserver2.bar.org:/home/&